 MWAA has developed project management procedures with regard to monitoring and controlling project scope, quality, schedule, cost, contingency management, and safety.
 FTA's letter of July 8, 2015 approved PMP Version 2.0 and requested that it be updated to reflect the recent organizational changes.
 This revision was submitted on December 4, 2015 and FTA sent comments to MWAA on February 19, 2016 for incorporation into the next update of the PMP.
-The update PMP, Version 2.1, dated June 2016, was submitted to the FTA on June 30, 2016 and the PMOC's comments were submitted to the FTA on July 27, 2016.
+The update PMP, Version 2.1, dated June 2016, was submitted to the FTA on June 30, 2016 and the PMOC's comments were submitted to the FTA on July 27, 2016, and FTA forwarded the comments on September 12, 2016.
+MWAA is to incorporate the comments and submit an updated PMP by October 31, 2016.
 It is the PMOC's observation that MWAA continues to monitor and control the project in accordance with their procedures.